fabiolelis/data-representation/README.md

 <br/>http://api.irishroadsweather.com/measurements/top/[nrows]

 ##Going further
 This set of URLs GET requests may look limited at a first glance.
-However, try to combine two or more of those above.
+However, try combining two or more of those above.
 It can provide a significant amount of possibilities to select proper information from the dataset.

 Giving a example for that:
 <br/>http://api.irishroadsweather.com/measurements/from/maximumWindSpeed/30.5/orderby/maximumWindSpeed/desc

-Your responde will bring a list of site measurements where the maximun wind speed mesuared was 30.5 km/h, ordering those rows by the maximum wind speed decrescent.
+Your response will bring a list of site measurements where the maximum wind speed measured was 30.5 km/h, ordering those rows by the maximum wind speed from the larger to the smaller.